AdamKoziak1/DashMap/README.md

 # DashMap
-Undergraduate thesis on refining, converting, and stitching together DepthAnything outputs into a point cloud
+My undergraduate honours thesis on leveraging temporal information to refine DepthAnything outputs using a CNN, converting the depth maps into point clouds, and registering them to reconstruct the scene.

+Primary work cited:
+(*note: not all files from this repo are included, only what is required for my application to work.*)

 <div align="center">
 <h2>Depth Anything: Unleashing the Power of Large-Scale Unlabeled Data</h2>